novaframework/nova/README.md

 ## Getting started

 Start by adding the `rebar3` template for Nova.
+This can be done by running the installation script;

 *Via curl*
 ```bash